 It is interesting how the blogosphere can bring like-minded individuals together.
-Stephanie and I connected in the World Wide Web because of each other’s art blogs.
+Stephanie and I connected on the World Wide Web because of each other's art blogs.
 She runs her own website at Artsmacked.com where she features her own exhibition reviews and opinion pieces.
-Aside from the grueling demands of art blogging, Stephanie is also a freelance curator who gives lectures on art history and guided tours.
+Aside from the gruelling demands of art blogging, Stephanie is also a freelance curator who gives lectures on art history and guided tours.

 Just for the benefit of our readers, can you let us know a little bit about your background and how you became a curator?

 I took the traditional path to curate as my background is in art history.
 I graduated with a BA in art history from San Diego State University and obtained an MA from Birkbeck College, University of London.
 I've worked in a few museums and cultural organisations and now I work as a freelancer.
 As a freelancer, I do a bit of writing, editing and teaching.
 So, curating seemed like the next logical step.
 Although, putting together an exhibition without the support of an organisation is no easy task, as an independent curator I have the opportunity to be more creative and more selective regarding the projects and the artists that I choose to work with.

 What is the concept of this exhibit?
 What do you hope to achieve in this show?

 The concept of Painting without Paint is two-fold.
 On one hand, the show is an attempt to answer the age-old question, 'What is painting?' and on the other, it aims to expose the work of emerging contemporary artists who push the boundaries of traditionally accepted 'painting' practices by experimenting with a wide range of media both including and excluding paint.
 By aligning emerging artists with art historical figures, Painting without Paint seeks to legitimise its hypothesis – that 'painting' can be expressed through a variety of different media- and considers traditional art-making practices with regard to the current art school curriculum.